Seokyoung-Hwang-AI/Bank-Churn-Prediction-Ensemble/README.md

 ---

 ## 📖 Project Overview
 This project addresses the critical business challenge of customer churn in the banking sector.
-By evolving from a baseline comparison to a **sophisticated ensemble pipeline (XGBoost, CatBoost, LightGBM)**, I achieved a **0.92 ROC-AUC score**, providing actionable insights for proactive retention strategies.
+By evolving from a baseline comparison to a **sophisticated ensemble pipeline (XGBoost, CatBoost, LightGBM)**, I achieved **0.92 ROC-AUC score**, providing actionable insights for proactive retention strategies.

 ---